zerolawtech/ZAP-Tech/docs/papers & research/ZAP Whitepaper.md

     <li>account-based/entitlement-based</li>
 </ul>

 It is critical that the instrument type for each OrgShare be explicit so that each person transacting in the OrgShare knows what type of instrument he or she is dealing with.
-For example, if a lender is extending credit to a shareholder and taking a security interest in the OrgShare as collateral, the lender cannot know how to perfect its rights to foreclose on the OrgShare in an event of default unless it knows the instrument type: if the instrument is a securities certificate, then the lender can take possession of the certificate and be assured of having a first-priority security interest; on the other hand, if the instrument is a book-entry representation, then the lender must bring the Org into the mix to ensure that the Org notes the encumbrance on the Org’s books and does not make alternative transfers.
+For example, if a lender is extending credit to a shareholder and taking a security interest in the OrgShare as collateral, the lender cannot know how to perfect its rights to foreclose on the OrgShare in an event of default unless it knows the instrument type of the corresponding token: if the token is a securities certificate, then the lender can take possession of the token and be assured of having a first-priority security interest; on the other hand, if the token is a book-entry representation of the OrgShare, then the lender must notify the Org to ensure that the Org notes the encumbrance on the Org’s books and does not make alternative transfers.

 As further discussed below under “ShareCode,” ZAP accommodates blockchain equivalents to all three types of instrument.
-Although each instrument type has pros and cons, and such pros and cons may differ depending on the relevant type of Org in question, in general ZeroLaw believes tokens functioning as securities certificates are a more suitable model for shares implemented on a public permissionless blockchain because, _inter alia_, they create the opportunity for finer (and potentially more liberal) transferability tuning and chain-of-title analysis, which can be vitally important in securities transactions.
-The lending example above leads to one illustration of how the certificated model is a far more natural fit for blockchain, as people will naturally wish to view possession of a token representing an OrgShare or the locking up of that token in a multisig smart contract as a form of possession of an OrgShare that ought to create a senior, perfected security interest in the OrgShare as collateral.
+Although each instrument type has pros and cons, and such pros and cons may differ depending on the relevant type of Org in question, in general ZeroLaw believes tokens functioning as securities certificates are work better on a public permissionless blockchain because they create the opportunity for finer (and potentially more liberal) transferability tuning and chain-of-title analysis, which can be vitally important in securities transactions.
+The lending example above leads to one illustration of how the certificated model is a far more natural fit for blockchain, as people will naturally wish to view possession of a token representing an OrgShare or the locking up of that token in a multisig smart contract as a form of possession of a securities certificate in token form that ought to create a senior, perfected security interest in the OrgShare as collateral.
 For a very in-depth discussion of this topic, _see_ “_[Representation of Corporate Capital Stock via Cryptographically Secured Blockchain Tokens: Motivations and Potential Implementations](https://gabrielshapiro.wordpress.com/2018/10/28/2/)”_ by Gabriel Shapiro.

 <h4>iii.
 Transfer Restrictions</h4>

 An Org may desire to (or, depending on the applicable law, may be required to), limit the transferability of OrgShares.
-OrgShare transfer restrictions constitute part of the ShareLaw, and such aspects of the ShareLaw may in many (but not necessarily all) cases be programmatically enforced in the ShareCode.
+OrgShare transfer restrictions constitute part of the ShareLaw, and such aspects of the ShareLaw may in many cases be programmatically enforced in the ShareCode.

-Transfer restrictions typically fall under one of three types (or a combination thereof):
+There are three main types of transfer restrictions:

 <ul>
     <li>identity-based</li>